 How do I know if I'm a dual national?

-Whether you're a dual national depends on the interaction between the laws of Australia and that of the other country.
-You could be considered a national of another country even if you don't accept that nationality.
-The common ways Australians become dual nationals are:
+Whether you're a dual national depends on the laws of Australia and the other country.
+A country could consider you a national even if you don't accept that nationality.

-If you suspect you may be a national of another country, you should check with the embassy or consulate of that country well before you travel.
+If you think you may be a national of another country, check with the embassy or consulate of that country well before you travel.

 Passports and visas

 An Australian passport is the most conclusive proof of Australian citizenship overseas.